-The authorized share capital of the Corporation is comprised of an unlimited number of Common Shares of which 92,921,496 shares and 1,644,720 options to purchase Common Shares were issued and outstanding as at March 18, 2015.
+The authorized share capital of the Corporation is comprised of an unlimited number of Common Shares of which 103,476,735 shares and 3,910,483 options to purchase Common Shares were issued and outstanding as at March 23, 2016.
 Each Common Share entitles the holder to one vote per share.
-The holders of Common Shares are entitled to receive notice of meetings of shareholders of the Corporation and to vote at such meeting.
+The holders of Common Shares are entitled to receive notice of meetings of shareholders of the Corporation and to vote at such meetings.
 The holders of the Common Shares are entitled to receive, as and when declared by the Board of Directors, dividends in such amounts as shall be determined by the Corporation's Board of Directors.
 The holders of Common Shares have the right to receive the remaining property of the Corporation in the event of liquidation, dissolution or winding-up of the Corporation, whether voluntary or involuntary.